ibmdb/node-ibm_db/README.md

 C++11.
 Note the default compiler on RHEL 6 does not have the required support.
 Install a newer compiler or upgrade older one.

 - Python 2.7 is needed by node-gyp.
+On z/OS, Python 2.7.13 or higher, but lower than Python 3.0, is required.

 - On distributed platforms, you do need not to install any Db2 ODBC client driver for connectivity. `ibm_db` itself downloads and installs an odbc/cli driver from IBM website during installation.
 Just install `ibm_db` and it is ready for use.

 - On z/OS, ODBC driver support is part of IBM Db2 for z/OS 11.0 and 12.0.
 Please ensure IBM Db2 for z/OS 11.0 or 12.0 is installed on your given LPAR.
 Ensure you follow the instructions to configure your ODBC driver [here](#configure-odbc-driver-on-z/os).

+- On z/OS only certain versions of node-gyp are supported.
+This was tested with:<br>
+node-gyp 3.4.0<br>
+npm 3.10.10<br>
+ibm_db: 2.3.0

 - Recommended versions of node.js is V4.x, V6.x and V7.x.
 Support for node.js V0.12.x is deprecated on Windows and will be discontinued from next release.